machinelabs/blog/source/_posts/the-most-practical-machine-learning-course.md

 This course will take you from zero to hero by making you **solve your first Machine Learning task in just 20 lines of pure Python code**.
 After that the course dives into various topics such as:

+- Machine Learning Basics
-- ReLU activation functions, Max Pooling and Dropouts
+- Activation functions, Max Pooling and Dropouts
 - Common Keras APIs to solve your ML tasks
 - Convolutional Networks
 - Recurrent Networks